barryclark/jekyll-now/_posts/2019-08-07-cloud-native-london-august-2019-cloudability-and-jfrog.md

 Our second speaker was Rimantas Mocevicius from JFrog, who talked about his experiences around [How community projects such as central repositories can be run on Kubernetes](https://skillsmatter.com/skillscasts/14328-how-community-projects-such-as-central-repositories-can-be-run-on-kubernetes).

-We also have a reminder for you that comes with a tasty offer:
+## Offers

-[Helm Summit](https://events.linuxfoundation.org/events/helm-summit-2019/) is taking place in Amsterdam, Netherlands on September 11-12.
+[**Helm Summit**](https://events.linuxfoundation.org/events/helm-summit-2019/) is taking place in Amsterdam, Netherlands on September 11-12.
 Use HELM19B20 for a 20% discount off the ticket price.

+ESPC19, Europe’s largest Microsoft Technologies Conference, is taking place in Prague from 2–5 December. [**Azure @ ESPC19**](http://bit.ly/AzureESPC19) is dedicated to all things Azure, including containers, AKS and DevOps.
+1. Enter the [online entry competition](http://bit.ly/AzureESPC19Comp) by Wednesday 28th August 2019 to win one of three 3-day tickets.
+2. Early Bird Pricing is currently available.
+Use ESPC19Azure for an additional €200 discount on any [3 or 4 day tickets](http://bit.ly/ESPC19Tickets)

 ## Cloud Native London September